bobanetwork/boba_legacy/boba_examples/truffle-erc20/README.md

 ```

-Now add a `.env` file that follows the format of `env.example` with two private keys. **NOTE: these accounts must be funded, i.e. contain enough Rinkeby ETH to cover the cost of the deployment.** Then,
+Now add a `.env` file that follows the format of `env.example` with two private keys. **NOTE: these accounts must be funded, i.e. contain enough Goerli ETH to cover the cost of the deployment.** Then,

 ```sh
 yarn compile